-1 This rate does not, however, apply to individuals.
+6 This rate does not, however, apply to individuals.

-2 If the property is held in usufruct, pursuant to a surface right or to a lifetime housing right, IMI is due by the owner of these minor rights in rem.
+7 If the property is held in usufruct or pursuant to a surface right, IMI is due by the owner of these minor rights in rem.

-3 This rate does not apply to individuals.
+8 This rate does not apply to individuals